2019 Outlook | European Institutional Masterclass

 - 46 mins 49 secs

 It's been a turbulent year for the world economy and markets, so what does 2019 have to offer?
-Topics also discusses include adding diversification to portfolios and concerns for emerging markets.
+Topics also discussed include; adding diversification to portfolios and concerns for emerging markets.
 On the panel are:

 - Shamik Dhar, Chief Economist, BNY Mellon Investment Management